 "Is that true?"
 Grigori asked.
 "The thing about McFarral I mean."

 Grigori smirked.
-"No offence Les, but you don't really make a good woman."
+"No offence Les, but you don't really make a convincing woman."

 Raising his hands in surrender, Grigori explained.
 "You look fabulous, there is no doubt about that.
 But you don't act like a woman.
 That, and even the most impressionable straight man could tell you have no breasts."